iCliniq Logo

 Hi doctor,

-I am a 30 year old male, and I have a patch on the inner side of my cheek from the past two weeks.
-It might be caused due to cheek bite, as I have a tendency to bite my cheek while eating.
-I have no pain and bleeding.
-I consulted a local dentist, and he said it does not look abnormal and has prescribed medicines.
-I have a history of smoking for eight years, and I gave it up two years back, I need your valuable advice on how can this patch be healed.
+I am a 30-year-old male, and I have had a patch on the inner side of my cheek for the past two weeks.
+It might be caused by to cheek bite, as I tend to bite my cheek while eating.
+I have no pain or bleeding.
+I consulted a local dentist, and he said it did not look abnormal and prescribed medicines.
+I have had a history of smoking for eight years, and I gave it up two years back, I need your valuable advice on how can this patch be healed.
 I will attach the screenshot of the patch inside my mouth.
 Is it oral cancer?
-The medicines prescribed are SM fibro and Kenacort gel, and I have not used these medicines regularly.
-Thanks.

 Hello,